EECS150/fpga_labs_sp24/lab4/README.md

 ```

 Use your solution from lab 3 to **implement the new square wave generator** in `src/sq_wave_gen.v`.
 You should support a square wave frequency range from 20 Hz to 10 kHz. (hint: calculate the corresponding period...).
-Also, on reset, you should

 ### Verification
 **Extend the testbench** in `sim/sq_wave_gen_tb.v` to verify the reset and frequency adjustment functionality of your `sq_wave_gen`.